chris-j-major/blink-obs/readme.md

 3. Run the program (optionally specifying configuration via a json file referenced on the command line)

+When in use a "SystemTray" icon will be shown indicating the current state of the light.
+This will fucntion even if no `blink(1)` is avalaible.

 ## Build from Source
 This project uses gradle to build and run.